meet-bhagdev/test/Python-Liunx-SQL-DB.md

 	ms.author="mebha"/>

-# Connect to SQL Database by using Python on Linux
+# Using SQL Database with Python on Ubuntu

 ## Requirements